 Vengo al cinema con te.
 (I am coming to the movies with you).

 Da dove vieni?
-Vengo da Roma Where are you from?
-I come from Rome.
+Vengo da Roma.
+(Where are you coming from?
+I am coming from Rome)

-However venire comes with a number different shades of meanings, depending on how it used, for example..
+Also, venire comes with a number different shades of meanings, depending on how it is used, for example…

-Venire is used to in some expressions like:
+Venire is also used to in some idiomatic expressions like: